Berjango/textmail/README.md

 Terminal based lightweight python program to print last few emails as text

-Development status - Unfinisned but partly working
+Development status - Unfinished but partly working

 To run type the following in a terminal